HiBearME/NeuralEE/README.rst

 2. Embedding

-There are a number of parameters that can be set for the UMAP class; the major ones are as follows:
+There are a number of parameters that can be set for the NeuralEE class; the major ones are as follows:

  -  ``d``: This determines the dimension of embedding space, with 2 being default.